shohelahmed75/moview/README.md

 - **Movie Details:** Click on a movie to view detailed information, including plot, actors, director, genre, and IMDb rating.
 - **Star Rating:** Rate movies using a customizable star rating component.
 - **Watch List:** Add movies to your watch list with your own rating and see a summary of your watched stats.
-- **Persistent Storage:** Your watched list is saved in your browser's local storage.
+- **Persistent Storage:** Your watch list and ratings are saved in your browser's local storage.
 - **Responsive UI:** Clean, modern design with responsive layout.

 ### Installation